simonmicro-AndroidDevelopment-LineageOS/Lineage-for-Sony-Xperia-10-II/README.md

 Install the Magisk zip like the OTA system update by using `adb sideload [MAGISK_FILE_NAME]`.

 ## Want to install OpenGApps?
-Make sure to use the `pico`-variant, as the system partition is even with over-provisioning really small (as the installer extracts some more stuff on the first boot) - then install the OpenGApps zip like the OTA system update by using `adb sideload [OPENGAPPS_FILE_NAME]`.
+Make sure to use the `nano`-variant (or the even smaller `pico`), as the system partition is even with over-provisioning really small (as the installer extracts some more stuff on the first boot) - then install the OpenGApps zip like the OTA system update by using `adb sideload [OPENGAPPS_FILE_NAME]`.

 ## Credits
 As much I would like, I can't do everything by myself.
 A huge thank you to...